 Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2009.
 Updated September 2015.

 Hormonal changes in pregnancy may result in physiological alterations in the skin, hair and nails.
-For example:
+Examples include:

-Pregnancy may result in an increase in prevalence or severity of some common and uncommon skin problems.
+Pregnancy may result in the onset of or worsening of some common and uncommon skin problems.
 These include:

 When prescribing for skin diseases, safety of medicines in pregnancy must be carefully considered.

 Common skin conditions that may present or worsen in pregnancy

 Intrahepatic cholestasis affects about 1% of pregnancies.
 It results in unexplained pruritus (itch) during the second and third tremesters, with raised blood levels of bile acids and/or liver enzymes.
 Intrahepatic cholestasis is associated with: